IoTPlay/homedig2/README.md

 A digital Twin framework for running IoT devices.

-## What is it?
-IoTPlay's 'Digital Twin' for running the full life-cycle of a framework for the life-cycle of managing IoT devices The implementation is on Node-Red, with extensive use of Docker, the author runs this on Raspberry Pi's.

 ## Maintainer
 Jéan Roux, <jean@iotplay.org>

+## What, Why, Used for what, and Inspiration

+### What is it?
+IoTPlay's 'Digital Twin' for running the full life-cycle of a framework for the life-cycle of managing IoT devices The implementation is on Node-Red, with extensive use of Docker, the author runs this on Raspberry Pi's.

-## Why?
+### Why?

 **YAIOTF ?** Yet another IoT Framework?
 What else were my options?
 What problems did I have that I wanted to solve?

-## Inspiration
+### Inspiration

     a.
 Running a Home Automation system for 3 yrs, and discovering the issues of implementing, and maintaining the system.
     b.
 Amazon Web Services IoT Framework.